petros-d/docs/docs/deploy-code.md

 Astronomer Cloud makes it easy for your team to test Airflow DAGs locally and push them to a Deployment in a Production or Development environment.

-This guide will walk you through two things:
+This guide will walk you through:

 - How to test DAGs on your local machine with the Astronomer CLI.
 - How to deploy DAGs to a Deployment on Astronomer Cloud.